7 Parenting Tips for Working from Home with Young Children

 4. Meal planning is a huge, huge help in freeing up time and mental energy.
 Take the time to write out a list of every meal you know how to make that your family likes, then break each of those meals down into their ingredients.
 Save the list on your laptop, and then twice a month simply cut and paste two weeks of meals into a Word doc.
 Then print it out, cross off any ingredients you already have on hand, and ‘voila’ you have a shopping list and menu for two weeks done in one shot!

 5. Simplify, simplify, simplify.
 Be realistic about your commitments and expectations for yourself.
 Have fruit and cheese for breakfast most mornings instead of eggs and pancakes and sausage.
 It’s healthier, faster, and there’s less to cleanup!
-Resign from any pre-working-at-home commitments you can such as directing your church’s Vacation Bible School or doing the book work for your local food pantry.
+Resign from any pre-working-at-home commitments you can such as directing your church’s Vacation Bible School or doing the book work for your local community center.
 No one expects you to be able to do everything, and someone else can take on those tasks while you’re doing double duty as a work-and-stay-at-home-mom.
 And, once you’ve cleared up your commitments, avoid the temptation to fill up your time with playgroups and playdates and mommy-and-me classes.
 Your little ones need you, not activities.

 6. Don’t be afraid to go mobile.
 Find a local park that is suitable for your child’s age and temperament (i.e. Don’t go to a park with a lake if your little one is a runner, and don’t choose a playground with only big kid slides and jungle gyms if you’ve got a toddler.).
 Once you’ve found a park that’s a good fit, take your laptop or iPhone and answer emails or return phone calls or do other simple tasks that you can manage while swinging your little one in a baby swing or watching your toddler dig in the sand.
 Make sure you take the time to play with them while you’re there, too, and don’t worry if you get a few judgmental looks from other parents.
 They don’t know your life, but you know you’re doing the best you can to meet your child’s needs while doing what you need to do for work, so take comfort in that knowledge.